 To find out more please visit the Future Skills Centre website:

 Approved by Hampshire County Council’s (HCC) Regulatory Committee on Wednesday 21 October 2015, the centre is part of the wider plans to regenerate Whitehill & Bordon with 3,350 new homes, 5,500 new jobs, a thriving new town centre and new facilities.

 The training provided at the new centre will equip the local community with valuable skills to support and create construction jobs for local young people and adults.

 The £4 million centre is largely funded through a grant from the Enterprise M3 Local Enterprise Partnership (LEP) which was sought by the HCA to ensure that Louisburg Barracks provides the much needed training and jobs as well as housing for the local community.

 The scheme is now being taken forward by HCC which has also put £250,000 towards the scheme.

-The redevelopment of Louisburg Barracks will also see a business and enterprise centre at Broxhead House, the former sergeants’ mess, providing office space and training rooms and creating more than 200 jobs.
+The redevelopment of Louisburg Barracks has also seen a new Business and Enterprise Centre, BASE, at Broxhead House, the former sergeants’ mess, providing office space and training rooms and creating more than 200 jobs.